Blog Post

 Table of Contents

-Indexability: good pagespeed enables efficient crawling
+Indexability: good page speed enables efficient crawling

-Bounce rate and time on site
+Bounce rate and duration of stay on the page

 Search engine ranking